Jvnc0503/DBP-PC2/README.md

-# This repository has been cloned from my own asignment in CS2031-DBP
+# This repository has been cloned from my own assignment repository in CS2031-DBP
 # PC2 - Frontend

 ### Enunciado